jasrodis/spring-boot-vuejs-websockets/README.md

   </a>
 </p>

-This is a sample application using spring-boot, vue.js and websockets.
+This is a simple application using spring-boot, vue.js and websockets.
-It displays random real-time data on a simple table every second.
+It displays random real-time data on a table every second.